 Whichever argument you choose, or doctrine you follow, Mary had to have been one special lady for God to choose her to be the mother of Jesus.
 She was a handmaiden of the Lord.

-This Christmas let us remember that we celebrate the birth of our Lord Jesus Christ who came to earth as human child.
-It was Jesus who died for our sake and took our sins upon himself.
+This Christmas let us remember that we celebrate the birth of our Lord Jesus Christ who came to earth as a human child.
+It was Jesus who died for our sake and put our sins upon himself.
 He is the Lord of Lords and the King of Kings.